 Indoor Activities

 If you find yourself needing to retreat indoors, fear not, there are still plenty of things to do.
-Get the creative juices flowing at Guernsey Candles or Iris and Dora Studios.
+Get the creative juices flowing at Guernsey Candles, Make & Made or Iris and Dora Studios.
 Sit back and relax with a film at our local independent cinema, The Mallard.
 Or, you could get everyone to work together and solve puzzles by visiting our Escape Rooms.

 Island Hopping

-A trip to our Islands is not complete without an Island Hopping adventure to visit the smaller Islands in our archipelago.
+A trip to Guernsey is not complete without an Island Hopping adventure to visit the smaller Islands in our archipelago.
 Spend the day exploring the lanes in Alderney, cycle along the car-free roads of Sark, soak up the sun in Herm, and walk across the cobbled causeway to the smallest Island in our archipelago, Lihou.
-Each of our Islands has a unique and distinctive feel, and all ages are sure to enjoy exploring everything on offer.

-We are lucky to have a huge variety of restaurants and bistros on our Islands, many of which have menus that can be catered to children and young teens.
+We are lucky to have a variety of restaurants and bistros on our Islands which have menus that can be catered to children and young teens.
 Here are just some of our favourites:

 For play areas and entertainment